 .99are not supported yet.

-Strings are arbitrary character series surrounded by double quotes (
+Strings are arbitrary character series surrounded by single quotes (

 Dates represent a date exact to a day in the form of

 DATE '<year>-<month>-<day>', where